explosion/spacy-dev-resources/README.md

 | [`templates`](templates) | Template files for adding spaCy extensions, like new languages. |
 | [`training`](training) | Scripts and services for producing spaCy models. |
 | [`vocab`](vocab) | [Fabric](http://www.fabfile.org) scripts for creating vocabulary, Brown clusters and word vectors from a Wikipedia and other corpora. |

-## Contributing to spaCy

-We always appreciate [pull requests](https://github.com/explosion/spacy/pulls)! 🙌 For more info on how to contribute to the project, see [our contribution guidelines](https://github.com/explosion/spaCy/blob/master/CONTRIBUTING.md).